mudspringhiker/interview-data-engineer/README.md

 ![](test_result.png)

-Below is what `output.json` should look like:
+Below is what `output.json` would look like:
 ![](output.png)